mirzafahmi/mirzafahmi/README.md

 - 👋 Hi, I’m @mirzafahmi
 - 🌱 I’m currently learning beginner packages of front end which are HTML5, CSS3 and JavaScript
 - Currently obsessed with the python as it is a instrument to solve my day to day challenges at my work.
+And it is fun language to learn and to code too.

 <!---
 mirzafahmi/mirzafahmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.